-It was definitely clear that one of the main points of the night was the fact that the American public is not as informed as it should be on all the matters that surround the war, There is a big distance between the decisions being made by the leaders of this country and the rest of the American public.
+It was definitely clear that one of the main points of the night was the fact that the American public is not as informed as it should be on all the matters that surround the war.
+There is a big distance between the decisions being made by the leaders of this country and the rest of the American public.
 I am sure that if many people knew that the United States government is imprisoning people without just cause and torturing them, they would not agree with this practice.
 One important point of the evening was the fact that, as citizens, we should not blindly believe in the decisions of our leaders.
-Whether a Democrat or Republican, one should question the decisions made by the people we have elected because, in a sense, they are a reflection of us since we voted them into office

-When the evening came to a close and the floor was opened to the audience for questions; the entire point of the lecture was brilliantly made by the question of an audience member, "Why isn't this place [the SAC Auditorium] filled up?"
+Whether a Democrat or Republican, one should question the decisions made by the people we have elected because, in a sense, they are a reflection of us since we voted them into office.
+When the evening came to a close and the floor was opened to the audience for questions, the entire point of the lecture was brilliantly made by the question of an audience member, "Why isn't this place [the SAC Auditorium] filled up?"
 (Although I sort of disagree with the audience member, I was very surprised with the turn out.
 I thought less people would have been present).
-However the point that was trying to be made was, how could two well-known personalities, talking about important issues, not draw out a huge crowd that a bigger location would be needed to host the event?
+However the point that was trying to be made was, how could two well-known personalities, talking about important issues. not draw out a huge crowd that a bigger location would be needed to host the event?
 This was precisely the point that both Michael Ratner and Phil Donahue were trying to get at.
 Although these were very important issues being discussed, the auditorium was not filled to its maximum capacity because not everyone took the time to come and be informed.
 For those who did show up, their time was not wasted at all.
 The lecture was very thought-provoking and informative; we can only hope that in the future more Stony Brook holds more lectures like this one.

-Live for United Nations presented a motivational program, "Our Forest Is Alive, Part III," supporting the Earth Charter.
-The Earth Charter is a supplement to the UN Charter enumerating four fundamentals of sustainable development: to respect Earth and life in all its diversity, care for the community of life with understanding, compassion, and love, to build democratic societies that are just, participatory, sustainable, and peaceful, and to secure Earth's bounty and beauty for present and future generations.
+Our Forest Is Alive By Sean Callanan At the Wang Center on Friday, The Classic Live for United Nations presented a motivational program, "Our Forest Is Alive, Part III," supporting the Earth Charter.
+The Earth Charter is a supplement to the UN Charter enumerating four fundamentals of sustainable development: to respect Earth and life in all its diversity, care for the community of life with understanding, compassion, and love, to build democratic societies that are just, participatory, sustainable, and peaceful, and to secure Earth's bounty and beauty for present and future genera-

 The main portion of the program consisted of a dramatic performance depicting a group of enthusiastic teenagers attending a series of sessions at an international conference on the Earth Charter.
-Right changes in global temperature. from their entrance, the boisterous protagonists stole the show with their endearing amateurishconference's lack of results (the delegates invariably got bogged down in petty arguments) perfectly echoed that of the audience.
+Right from their entrance, the boisterous protagonists stole the show with their endearing amateurishness.
+They provided excellent counterpoint for the dreary polemics of the delegates to the conference.
+Their growing impatience with the conference's lack of results (the delegates invariably got bogged down in petty arguments) perfectly echoed that of the audience.